rogchap/rogchap.com/content/posts/running-go-code-on-ios-and-android.md

 ---
 title: "Running Go Code on iOS and Android"
-date: 2020-08-30T14:51:26+10:00
+date: 2020-09-14T14:51:26+10:00
 type: post
 tags:
 - Go
 - Mobile
-draft: true
+- iOS
+- Android
 ---

 In this tutorial we'll be building a simple Go package that you can run from an iOS application (Swift) and also an Android application (Kotlin).

-This tutorial does **NOT** use the [Go Mobile](https://github.com/golang/mobile) framework; instead it uses Cgo to build a static (iOS) and shared (Android) C library that can be imported into your mobile project.
+This tutorial does **NOT** use the [Go Mobile](https://github.com/golang/mobile) framework; instead it uses Cgo to build the raw static (iOS) and shared (Android) C library that can be imported into your mobile project (which is what the Go Mobile framework does under-the-hood).

 ## Setup